-How does it work?The oils found in Ceylon cinnamon are thought to reduce spasms, reduce gas (flatulence), stimulate the appetite, and fight bacteria and fungi.
-Cinnamon might also decrease blood pressure and blood lipids.
-Ceylon cinnamon chemicals might work like insulin to lower blood sugar.
-However, these effects are thought to be fairly weak.
+The oils found in Ceylon cinnamon are thought to reduce spasms, reduce gas, and fight bacteria and fungi.
+Chemicals in Ceylon cinnamon might also work like insulin to lower blood sugar.
+But these effects are thought to be fairly weak.

 Uses & Effectiveness

 Pregnancy: Ceylon cinnamon is commonly consumed in foods.
 But it is likely unsafe when taken in amounts greater than those found in foods during pregnancy.
 Stay on the safe side and stick to food amounts.

 Breast-feeding: Ceylon cinnamon is commonly consumed in food.
 There isn't enough reliable information to know if it is safe to take in larger amounts while breast-feeding.
 Stay on the safe side and stick to food amounts.